table of contents

 • In England and Wales, registered heroin-related deaths more than doubled with 579 in 2012 to 1,201 in 2015.

 Like other drugs, the nature of heroin addiction can be related to the effect the drug has on the brain.
 In short, heroin tricks the motivation and pleasure centres of the brain.
 It causes the brain to remember the positive feelings of heroin, minimise reactions to any health problems caused by heroin, and increases the desire for the drug.
 When combined together, it can cause the user to have uncontrollable urges to use heroin.
-Furthermore, it makes it easier to use the drug than to come off of it.
+Furthermore, it makes it easier to use the drug than to come off of it, more often than not creating the need for heroin rehab.

 Understanding Heroin